OwenTruong/Handout-Generator/documentation/definition.md

 Extensions
 * An extension just means the extension of a file - file extension.
 For example, suppose one of our asset is asset1.jpeg, then the extension is jpeg.

+Lines
+* A line... just a simple black line.
+May be horizontal, vertical, diagonal or whatever is specified in the template (default templates only have horizontal lines)

+TextFields
+* A text box (in the handout pdf) where you can type inside it.